 Pursuant to the Articles of the Corporation, the Board of Directors must consist of a minimum of nine (9) and a maximum of fifteen (15) directors.
-Following the death of Tony Mignacca on February 8, 2015, the members of the Board of Directors appointed Lucie Chabot, CPA, CA, as director at a meeting held on October 22, 2015, and also recommended that the number of directors to be elected to the Board be set at eleven (11).
-Therefore, the Board of Directors is presently composed of eleven (11) directors, and in accordance with a resolution adopted by our Board of Directors on January 13, 2016, the number of directors of the Corporation to be elected at the Meeting has been set at eleven (11).
+The Board of Directors is presently composed of eleven (11) directors.
+In accordance with a resolution adopted by our Board of Directors on January 12, 2017, the number of directors of the Corporation to be elected at the Meeting has been set at eleven (11).

-Eleven (11) directors will be put forward at the Meeting as nominees for election to the Board, of which eight (8) are independent from the Corporation.
-See section 8.7 "Independence of Directors" of this Circular for more information.
+Eleven (11) directors will be put forward at the Meeting as nominees for election to the Board, of which ten (10) are independent from the Corporation.
+See section 9.7 "Independence of Directors" of this Circular for more information.
 As you will note in the enclosed proxy form or voting instruction form, the shareholders may vote for each director individually.
 Moreover, in January 2010, the Corporation has adopted a majority voting policy, which is described in section 2.1 below.